![]() |

 1. Put all the dry ingredients into a mixing bowl; follow with the wet ingredients.

-2. Mix with a folk.
+2. Mix with a fork.

 3. Pour into an oiled cast iron skillet and cover with a lid.

 I like the idea of meatless Mondays for several reasons.
 Many of us grew up eating too much meat.
-Several studies suggest eating less meat can reduce your risks of preventive illnesses like cancer, heart disease, diabetes and obesity.
+Several studies suggest eating less meat can reduce your risks of preventable illnesses like cancer, heart disease, diabetes and obesity.

 Meatless Mondays also help reduce your carbon footprint.
 It takes a lot more water and fossil fuel to raise livestock than to grow vegetables and grains.
 So going meatless one day a week is good for your health and the environment.
 With so much hunger in the world, it's a painless and delicious way to make a tiny difference.